Ko te pae tawhiti whāia kia tata

 Welcome.
 Nau mai, haere mai.

 I have two main research themes, that I write more about on the following pages.
-First, ecological knowledge; evolutionary ecology, and especially foraging behaviour, including isotope and nutrient analyses of diet; and secondly, socioecological relationships, including cultural environmental management.
-They represent some of my passions, and I hope you enjoy reading about this research too.
+First, ecological knowledge; evolutionary ecology, and especially foraging behaviour, including isotope and nutrient analyses of diet in animals past and present; and secondly, socioecological relationships, including cultural environmental management.
+They represent some of my passions, and I hope you enjoy reading about this research.

 On these pages, I provide resources such as infographics, interviews and stories that are drawn from the research for you to read, listen to, and use.
 You can also access the academic papers directly from this site.